On CALIGARI, Kracauer and New Film History

 Dilthey, Wilhelm.
-“The Rise of Hermeneutics,” trans.
-Fredric Jameson, in New Literary History 3, No. 2.
-Winter 1972.
+“The Rise of Hermeneutics.”
+Translated by Fredric Jameson.
+New Literary History 3, no. 2.
+(Winter 1972).

 Elsaesser, Thomas.
 Weimar Cinema and After: Germany’s Historical Imaginary.
 London: Routledge, 2000.

 Gadamer, Hans-Georg.
-Truth and Method, trans.
-Joel Weinsheimer and Donald G. Marshall.
+Truth and Method.
+Translated by Joel Weinsheimer and Donald G. Marshall.
 New York: Continuum, 2004.

 Genette, Gérard.
-Paratexts: Thresholds of Interpretation, trans.
-Jane E. Lewin.
+Paratexts: Thresholds of Interpretation.
+Translated by Jane E. Lewin.
 Cambridge: Cambridge University Press, 1997.

-Gunning, Tom. “‘Now You See It, Now You Don’t’: The Temporality of the Cinema of Attractions,” in Silent Film, ed.
-Richard Abel.
+Gunning, Tom. “‘Now You See It, Now You Don’t’: The Temporality of the Cinema of Attractions.”
+In Silent Film, edited by Richard Abel.
 New Brunswick: Rutgers University Press, 1996.

 Heussi, Karl.
 Die Krisis des Historismus.
 Tübingen: J.C.B.
 Mohr, 1932.

-Hughes, H. Stuart.
-Consciousness and Society (New Brunswick, NJ: Transaction, 2002)
+Hughes, Henry Stuart.
+Consciousness and Society.
+New Brunswick, NJ: Transaction, 2002.

-Iggers, Georg G. “The Dissolution of German Historicism,” in Ideas in History: Essays Presented to Louis Gottschalk by His Former Students, ed.
-Richard Herr and Harold T. Parker.
+Iggers, Georg Gerson.
+“The Dissolution of German Historicism.”
+In Ideas in History: Essays Presented to Louis Gottschalk by His Former Students, edited by Richard Herr and Harold T. Parker.
 Durham, NC: Duke University Press, 1965.

 Janowitz, Hans.
-“Caligari – The Story of a Famous Story,” in The Cabinet of Dr. Caligari: Texts, Contexts, Histories, ed.
-Mike Budd.
+“Caligari – The Story of a Famous Story.”
+In The Cabinet of Dr. Caligari: Texts, Contexts, Histories, edited by Mike Budd.
 New Brunswick, NJ: Rutgers University Press, 1990.